 Over the last couple of years Disney has been bringing their animated films to life with stories including Dumbo, Pete’s Dragon, Cinderella, Beauty and the Beast and most recently Aladdin.
 Their latest Mulan has me most excited as it as potential to be epic and features martial arts icons Donnie Yen and Jet Li as well as Jason Scott Lee, Yoson An, Gong Li and Yifei Liu as Mulan.
-Sadly due to COVID-19 this film didn’t get its original theatrical release, but it has finally been unleashed as an early access screening on Disney+.
+Sadly due to COVID-19 this film didn’t get its original theatrical release, but it was unleashed as an early access screening on Disney+.
 Could this film capture the essence of the iconic Chinese story or will it fail to defend the empire?

 Mulan follows Hua Mulan, the eldest daughter of an honored warrior who steps in to take the place of her ailing father when the Emperor of China issues a decree that one man per family must serve in the Imperial Army to defend the country from Northern invaders.
 Masquerading as a man, Hua Jun, she is tested every step of the way and must harness her inner-strength and embrace her true potential.
 It is an epic journey that will transform her into an honored warrior and earn her the respect of a grateful nation…and a proud father.